June 12th, 2017

 Graffiti Removal Company Cleans Up London Bridge

 London Bridge, one of the city’s many notable river crossings and subject of a famous nursery rhyme, spans the Thames River connecting The City of London with Southwark in central London.
 The current concrete and steel box girder bridge opened in 1973, replacing an historic 19th century stone-arched bridge, which now resides in Lake Havasu City, Arizona.
-When the bridge was targeted by vandals, who daubed offensive graffiti on the concrete and stone structure, The City of London called in an expert graffiti removal company – Surface Solutions and Services – part of the Go-Gum Group.
+When the bridge was targeted by vandals, who daubed offensive graffiti on the concrete and stone structure, The City of London called in an expert graffiti removal company – Surface Solve Ltd – part of the Go-Gum Group.

 In June 2017, the City of London tasked us with a high profile Graffiti Removal project on the bridge parapet to the western side of London Bridge.
 Vandals had daubed offensive graffiti scrawl to the stone and concrete which had to be removed as quickly as possible.